enjaku4/rabarber/README.md

 end
 ```

-This allows everyone to access `OrdersController` and its descendants and also `index` action in `InvoicesController`.
+This allows everyone to access `OrdersController` and its descendants as well as `index` action in `InvoicesController`.

 Rules defined in descendant classes don't override ancestor rules but rather add to them: